 A salt water hot tub combines the luxuriously soft water of salt systems with the relaxing and soothing comfort of heated spa therapy.
 A hot tub equipped with a salt water system is more cost effective and will require less maintenance than a regular hot tub so you can count on spending less time looking after chemical balancing and more time enjoying all the wonderful benefits.

-If you are considering purchasing a new hot tub or converting your existing system to a salt water hot tub we'll explain how easy to is below but we'll first take a look at the benefits of a salt water system.
+If you are considering purchasing a new hot tub or converting your existing system to a salt water hot tub we'll explain how easy to is below but we'll first take a look at the benefits of a salt water hot tub.

 A salt water system designed to convert existing hot tubs is convenient, clean and allows for adjustable levels of chlorine that are essential for periods of heavy usage and times when the hot tub isn't being used.
 After you set the desired production you can count on consistent levels that will keep your spa crystal clear and free of other unsightly contaminants.